 It’s the inflammation and immune activation that destroy your thyroid gland and cause symptoms throughout your body.
 Addressing these gut issues with diet can drastically improve your Hashimoto’s symptoms and may even halt the attack on your thyroid gland.

 While many different diets simultaneously address leaky gut, dysbiosis, and Hashimoto’s, they all generally involve the elimination, at least temporarily, of foods that tend to irritate and damage the gut’s lining and disrupt it’s balance of bacteria.
-The foods that are typically eliminated—gluten, dairy, sugar, processed foods—are those that are most likely to increase intestinal permeability, incite inflammation, and provoke the immune system.
+The foods that are typically eliminated during a Hashimoto’s diet—gluten, dairy, sugar, processed foods—are those that are most likely to increase intestinal permeability, incite inflammation, and provoke the immune system.